Humberts: Attempted comeback (2014–2017)

 In March 2016, Humberts launched an internal training academy in order to nurture staff in-house.
 In March of that year, a personal assistant’ service was launched by the company for older buyers in a bid to woo retirement new-build clients.
 In November that year, Humberts announced a new branch in the Lake District, as part of an franchise-led expansion.

 Humberts started 2017 by launching a new Waterfront & Coastal specialist division.
 Based out of the Chichester office in West Sussex, the launch follows a strong 2016 for the firm, which reported trading figures were up by 18% compared to the previous 12 months, and an even bigger spike in demand from waterfront homes.
 In March, they restarted their lettings division, following the 2014 sale, and in April, they opened a brand new office in London at 48 Berkeley Square.
 After appointing a new chairman, Peter Goldsmith, Humberts launched in August 2017 a two-tiered online service for landlords, with a view to rolling it out for sales should it have been successful.
-2018 started with continuation of Humberts expansion plans as they announced in January a push to expand their network via a restructed franchising team.
+2018 started with continuation of Humberts expansion plans as they announced in January a push to expand their network via a restructured franchising team.
 Then in February, they started the roll out of regional New Homes hubs, to service a wide set of areas, with a view to rolling them out across various UK locations over the subsequent two years.

 However, in April that year, Humberts called in administrators citing "turbulent market conditions and pressures on the industry as whole".
-Almost exactly a decade after the firm last went into administration; resulting in the sale of Humberts’ to Chestertons-owner Mercantile Group which lead to the creation of Chestertons Humberts, the firm announced redundancies are being made as part of “immediate cost saving measures”.
+Almost exactly a decade after the firm last went into administration; resulting in the sale of Humberts’ to Chestertons-owner Mercantile Group which lead to the creation of Chestertons Humberts, the firm announced redundancies are being made as part of "immediate cost saving measures".